Thank you for a successful CSA season in 2014.

 - a way to enter the story of a farm

-With a Clay Bottom Farm CSA you will receive a weekly box of fresh produce.
-We are unique because we offer a meal in a box, including fresh greens (like salad mix, spinach, microgreens, and artisan head lettuce) along with ingredients and a recipe for a main dish.
+We are unique because we offer a meal in a box, including a salad dish (fresh greens like salad mix, spinach, microgreens, and artisan head lettuce) along with ingredients and a recipe for a main dish.
 Together, we restore a piece of the earth, and eat healthy food while we’re at it!

-Besides greens, other seasonal items in the CSA boxes include heirloom tomatoes, colored peppers, carrots, onions, zucchini, kale, fresh ginger, garlic, and more, and we will occasionally add seasonal fresh fruit from other local farms.
+Besides greens, other seasonal items in the CSA boxes include heirloom tomatoes, colored peppers, carrots, onions, zucchini, kale, fresh ginger, garlic, and more.
 To see a full list, click here.

 Thank you for supporting a local farm!